-- 1. Baptised Catholic children (see note 2 below) who are looked after or previously looked after. (see note 3 below). - 2.
-Baptised Catholic children (see Note 2 below) of a member of staff working for Cardinal Newman Catholic School (see Note 7 below). - 3.
+- 1. Baptised Catholic children (see note 2 below) who are looked after or previously looked after. (seenote 3 below). - 2.
+Baptised Catholic children (see Note 2 below) of a member of staff working for Cardinal NewmanCatholic School (see Note 7 below). - 3.
 Baptised Catholic children who currently attend one of our Catholic Feeder Schools. - 4.
-Baptised Catholic children who are siblings of children in attendance at Cardinal Newman Catholic School at the time of admission. - 5.
+Baptised Catholic children who are siblings of children in attendance at Cardinal Newman CatholicSchool at the time of admission. - 5.
 Other Baptised Catholic children. - 6.
 Non-Catholic children who are looked after or previously looked after (see note 3 below). - 7.
-Non-Catholic children (see Note 2 below) of a member of staff working for Cardinal Newman Catholic School (see Note 7 below). - 8.
-Non-Catholic children who currently attend one of our Catholic Feeder Schools, who are siblings of children in attendance at Cardinal Newman Catholic School at the time of admission. - 9.
-Non-Catholic children who are siblings of children already in attendance at Cardinal Newman Catholic School at the time of admission. - 10.
+Non-Catholic children (see Note 2 below) of a member of staff working for Cardinal NewmanCatholic School (see Note 7 below). - 8.
+Non-Catholic children who currently attend one of our Catholic Feeder Schools, who are siblingsof children in attendance at Cardinal Newman Catholic School at the time of admission. - 9.
+Non-Catholic children who are siblings of children already in attendance at Cardinal NewmanCatholic School at the time of admission. - 10.
 Non-Catholic children who currently attend one of our Catholic Feeder Schools. - 11.
 Other Non-Catholic children.

-Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
-This will reduce the number of places available to applicants.
-This is not an oversubscription criteria.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with an Education, Health and Care Plan that names the school must be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.